codescv/blog_test/content/post/t5-paper/index.md

 [^packing]: A technique that combines as many sequences as possible (total length roughly equal to `seq_len`) into a single example to conserve computational resources.

-For the pretraining learning rate, the authors used $learning\_rate = 1/\sqrt{max(n, k)}$, where $n$ is the step number and $k$ is a constant equal to $10^4$.
+For the pretraining learning rate, the authors used $learningRate = 1/\sqrt{max(n, k)}$, where $n$ is the step number and $k$ is a constant equal to $10^4$.
 They also mention that a triangular learning rate, as proposed by Howard and colleagues, performs slightly better.
 (As an aside, I highly recommend checking out fast.ai for more information on this; Howard has successfully applied this technique to both image and NLP models.)
 The reason this schedule was not used in the experiments here is because some experiments varied the number of training steps, whereas the triangular schedule requires knowing the total number of steps in advance.

 During fine-tuning, the authors trained for $2^{18}$ steps.
 This was chosen as a compromise given the varying sizes of the fine-tuning datasets.
 A constant learning rate of $0.001$ was used.
 Checkpoints were saved and evaluated every 5,000 steps, and the best validation checkpoint was selected.
 The best performing checkpoint was selected independently for each task.